-University Physics by Openstax College is downloadable for free at https://openstax.org/details/books/university-physics-volume-1?Book%20details.
-We will cover Volume 1, and from Volume 2 thermodynamics only. about half of the book.
-Class notes will also be available on course site.
+College Physics by Openstax College is downloadable for free at https://openstax.org/details/books/college-physics.
+We will cover about half of the book (chapters 17-31, not in the same order).
+Class notes will be available on course site.
+These notes are my calculus-based addition to the College Physics textbook.